ai-align/houqphomepage/content/pages/cv.rst

 Education
 ======================
  - | *Sep 2008 - Present*
-   | **B.S.** in Computational Science, School of Mathematics and Computational Science, Sun Yat-sen University.
+   | **B.S.** in Information and Computational Science, School of Mathematics and Computational Science, Sun Yat-sen University.
    | Grading scale 86/100 (Over-all), 88/100 (Major), 89/100 (Junior)

- - | *Mar 2010 - Jun 2010*
+ - | *Mar 2010 - Jul 2010*
    | Exchange to Jilin University for one semester.

 ..
 Research Interests